awesomemotive/easy-digital-downloads/tests/README.md

 Now edit unittests-config.php in your favorite editor.
 Make sure to have an empty database ready(all data will die) and that your path to wordpress is correct.

-Jigoshop does not need to be in the wp/plugins dir.
+EDD does not need to be in the wp/plugins dir.
 For example in travis-ci().travis.yml we copy wordpress into vendor/wordpress

     <?php
     /* Path to the WordPress codebase you'd like to test.
 Add a backslash in the end. */ define( 'ABSPATH', 'path-to-WP/' );

-    define( 'DB_NAME', 'jigoshop_test' );
+    define( 'DB_NAME', 'edd_test' );
     define( 'DB_USER', 'user' );
     define( 'DB_PASSWORD', 'password' );